wombleton/gitlaw-nz/acts/C/Court Martial Appeals Act 1953.md

     Section 7: substituted, on 1 July 2009, by [section 10][73] of the Court Martial Appeals Amendment Act 2007 (2007 No 99).

-    Section 7(5)(j): amended, on 5 March 2012 (applying in relation to a proceeding for an offence that was committed before that date in accordance with the provisions of sections 397 and 399--401 of the Criminal Procedure Act 2011), by [section 393][79] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 7(5)(j): amended, on 5 March 2012 (applying in relation to a proceeding for an offence that was commenced before that date), by [section 393][79] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Procedure for obtaining leave of court to appeal against ruling